 Iron oxide nanoparticles show superparamagnetic properties below 20 nm.
 Superparamagnetic nanoparticles can be functionalized with a variety of agents to improve their performance in solution, including stability and recovery.
-Among their most important features, they easily collected using an external magnet and can be easily released into solution.
+Among their most important features, they can be easily collected using an external magnet and can be easily released into solution.
 (Bhateria et al. 2019).

-In this study, synthesis of FeNPs from iron oxide solution was investigate using the peeling extract of Malva vulgaris as a natural reducing agent.
-The aim of this study is to examine the antibacterial activity of FeNPs using antibacterial peeling against opportunistic RRYOCE pathogenic microflora.
+In this study, synthesis of FeNPs from iron oxide solution was investigated using the peeling extract of Malva vulgaris as a natural reducing agent.
+The aim of this study is to examine the antibacterial activity of FeNPs using antibacterial peeling extract against opportunistic pathogenic microflora.